joshholly/vidbinge-extension/README.md

 # extension

-Enhance your movie-web experience with just one click
+Enhance your VidBinge experience with just one click.
+(VidBinge is Josh Holly's custom fork of movie-web)

 ## Running for development